 Publication through Alternative Publisher

-To publish a dissertation through an alternative publisher, a student must obtain advance approval from the Graduate Division.
+To publish a dissertation through an alternative publisher, a student must obtain advance approval from the Office of Graduate Education.
 Actual publication must occur within one year of graduation.
 The publication must include the entire content of the dissertation, starting from page 1, and acknowledge that it is a dissertation completed at UHM.
 Depending on the date of the publication, one of the following procedures will apply:

 Published or accepted for publication prior to graduation